Todd Whitten

 Philip Todd Whitten (born February 16, 1965) is an American football coach and former player.
 He is the head football coach at Tarleton State University, a position he held in 1996, from 2000 to 2004, and resumed before the 2016 season.
 Whitten was head football coach at Sam Houston State University from 2005 to 2009.

 Playing career

 A native of Dallas, Texas, Whitten attended Justin F. Kimball High School.
 In 1982, he guided the school to a district championship.
-Whitten chose to attend Stephen F. Austin University, where he was a three-year starter in football and baseball in 1984-86.
+Whitten chose to attend Stephen F. Austin University, where he was a three-year starter in football and baseball from 1984 to 1986.

 Whitten earned All-Gulf Star Conference as quarterback for the Jacks.
 He ranks second in SFA career passing yards (6,304) and touchdown passes (60).
 He was drafted in baseball by the Philadelphia Phillies in 1983 and signed a free agent contract with the New England Patriots in 1987.
 He received his bachelor's degree in education from Stephen F. Austin in 1987 and his master’s in education from Texas Tech in 1990.
 Whitten was inducted into the SFA Athletics Hall of Fame in 2001.